siriscac/RippleView/README.md

 #Customization

-There are two attributes which are applicable to `RippleView`.
+There are three attributes which are applicable to `RippleView`.

   * `rippleColor` Color of the Ripple
   * `alphaFactor` Opacity of the Ripple
+  * `hover` Hover effect on the button

-  * You can also set these attributes from your java code by calling `setRippleColor(rippleColor, alphaFactor)`
+  * You can also set these attributes from your java code by calling `setRippleColor(rippleColor, alphaFactor)` and `setHover(enabled)` respectively.

 #Compatibility